Pete-Angjelevski/Pete-Angjelevski/README.md

 ### Pete's Page

+The aim of the game is to solve problems, build components and make sure they look good.
+I'm Player 1.

 My fire burns for three things, Coding 💻 - Martial Arts 💪 - Music  🎵             *i wish coding also started with an 'M' so i could call them the 3 M's*

 Take a peak below at some of the things I've been working on and how to get in contact with me!